Oscar Farinetti: Personal life and career

-Farinetti was born in Alba, Italy.
+Natale Oscar Farinetti was born in Alba, Piedmont.
 His father was insurgent and deputy mayor of Alba Paolo Farinetti.

-After attending the liceo classico Govone in Alba, he started studying Business in Turin in 1972, but dropped out from college in 1976.
+After attending the liceo classico Govone in Alba, he started studying business in Turin in 1972, but dropped out from college in 1976.

 His father Paolo founded a small local supermarket in 1967 and named it UniEuro; a few years later Oscar became actively involved in the business.
 He was appointed board member in 1978, and then CEO & Chairman until 2003.
 The same year he decided to sell UniEuro to Dixons Retail for £230m.

 In 2004 he founded the high-end Italian supermarket Eataly.
 The New York Times has described it as a "megastore" that "combines elements of a bustling European open market, a Whole-Foods-style supermarket, a high-end food court and a New Age learning center."
 The company is based in Monticello d'Alba, Cuneo, Italy and currently controls 28 stores in 7 different countries (United States, United Kingdom, Canada, Japan, UAE, Italy, Turkey and Brazil).

-On March 18, 2014, Eataly opened its big 5,000-square-meter store in Piazza XXV Aprile in Milan.
+On 18 March 2014, Eataly opened its big 5,000-square-meter store in Piazza XXV Aprile in Milan.
 In November 2016, Eataly opened in Copenhagen.

-On November 13, 2019, Eataly opened a 50,000-square-foot store in Toronto, Canada in the Manulife Centre on Bloor Street.
+On 13 November 2019, Eataly opened a 50,000-square-foot store in Toronto, Canada in the Manulife Centre on Bloor Street.